TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 A user who receives a QR code of LSP Type 1 can use the CLEA application to scan it, at her own discretion, before, during or after the event.
 Similarly to LSP Type 0, the CLEA application will add the following tuple to its local list:
 ```
-	{QR_code, t_checkin}
+	{QR_code, t_event}
 ```
-where `t_checkin` is the timestamp in NTP format (32-bit seconds field) contained in the cleartext part of the LSP.
+where `t_event` is the timestamp in NTP format (32-bit seconds field) contained in the cleartext part of the LSP.
 Note that the scanning time is meaningless in case of these QR codes and is not recorded.
-The `t_checkin` information is also redundant with that contained in the QR code, but is added here in order to have uniform processings of LST Types 0 and 1.
+The `t_event` information is also redundant with that contained in the QR code, but is added here in order to enable a uniform processing of the LSP Types 0 and 1.
-Entries in the local list are automatically removed after 14 days, where this delay is measured with respect to the `t_checkin` date.
+Entries in the local list are automatically removed after 14 days, delay that is measured with respect to the `t_event` date.

 #### Detection of duplicate scans by the CLEA application

-Before adding `{QR_code, t_checkin}` in the local list, the CLEA application checks that an entry with the same `LTId` is not already there.
+Before adding `{QR_code, t_event}` in the local list, the CLEA application checks that an entry with the same `LTId` is not already there.
-Since LSP Type 1 QR codes correspond to unique events, there can be only a single entry for a given `LTId` at any time.
+Since LSP Type 1 QR codes correspond to unique events, there can be only a single entry for a given `LTId` at any time and any duplicate is systematically removed.
-This is a difference with respect to LSP Type 1 QR codes where a client can visit the same location several times.
+This is a difference with respect to LSP Type 0 QR codes where a client can visit the same location several times.

 ### 3.7- Upload of the location history by a client tested COVID+ and cluster detection on the server